 Native Range: NY down to FL, westward to TX and up the western edge of its range to NE.
 Northern edge of range includes NE, IA, WI, IL, IN, OH, PA, and NY.
 Rare in NE, WI, PA, WV, NY, NJ, and MD.

-Germination - Moderately Difficult: Soak overnight.
+Germination - Easy:: Hot soak overnight.
 Cover lightly.
-Add Rhizobium inoculant to soil.
-Cold stratify 2 weeks.
+Add Rhizobium inoculant or pinch of garden soil.